BigCommerce vs Shopify: Everything You Need to Know

 The platform enables various types of apps such as:

-- Single-click apps
+• Single-click apps

-- Connector apps
+• Connector apps

-- Unlisted marketplace apps
+• Unlisted marketplace apps

-- Personal apps
+• Personal apps

 Built-In Security

-Utilizing the Google Cloud platform, BigCommerce features multi-layered security, unparalleled bandwidth and blazing-fast speed which allows you to spend less time monitoring and maintaining your site security and more time to focus on increasing conversions.
+With BigCommerce comes impressive security.
+It is SO/IEC 27001:2013 & PCI DSS 3.2, Level 1 certified, which is the highest standard for securing customer data.
+Utilizing GCP and Cloudflare, BigCommerce features multi-layered security, unparalleled bandwidth and blazing-fast speed which allows you to spend less time monitoring and maintaining your site security and more time to focus on increasing conversions.

 Reduced Go-To Market Time

-Customer Support
+Customer Support & Customer Success Manager

 BigCommerce Drawbacks

-Annual Sales Threshold
+Annual Sales Thresholds

 When it comes to BigCommerce pricing, it accounts for online sales per year.
 Subscription plans are increased when your eCommerce store reaches a designated annual sales threshold.
+Luckily for small to medium sized businesses, you are unlikely to exceed your sales threshold easily.
+If you do, you’ll have more reasons to celebrate than complain.

 Limited Free Themes

 If you’re seeking custom design, you will either need to purchase a theme or design a theme using an agency partner.
-Smaller companies looking for a solution should take into consideration additional costs of purchasing themes when evaluating alternatives.
+Smaller companies looking for a solution should take into consideration costs of purchasing themes when evaluating alternatives.

 Blogging